Site-directed mutagenesis: Whole plasmid mutagenesis

-Note that Pfu polymerase can become strand-displacing at higher extension temperature (≥70 °C) which can result in the failure of the experiment, therefore the extension reaction should be performed at the recommended temperature of 68 °C. In some applications, this method has been observed to lead to insertion of multiple copies of primers.
-A variation of this method, called SPRINP, prevents this artifact and has been used in different types of site directed mutagenesis.
+Note that Pfu polymerase can become strand-displacing at higher extension temperatures (≥70 °C) which can result in the failure of the experiment, therefore the extension reaction should be performed at the recommended temperature of 68 °C. In some applications, this method has been observed to lead to insertion of multiple copies of primers.
+A variation of this method, called SPRINP, prevents these artifacts and has been used in different types of site-directed mutagenesis.

 Other techniques such as scanning mutagenesis of oligo-directed targets (SMOOT) can semi-randomly combine mutagenic oligonucleotides in plasmid mutagenesis.
 This technique can create plasmid mutagenesis libraries ranging from single mutations to comprehensive codon mutagenesis across an entire gene.